zenml-io/zenml/examples/code_repository/README.md

 the repositories in your account.
 To do so, please follow [this guide](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) and make sure to assign your token the **repo** scope.

-If you also want to test the Docker build speedup that is provided by using a code repository, you'll additionally need:
+If you also want to test the increased speed of Docker builds that is unlocked by using a code repository, you'll additionally need:
 * A remote ZenML deployment.
 See [here](https://docs.zenml.io/getting-started/deploying-zenml#deploying-zenml-in-the-cloud-remote-deployment-of-the-http-server-and-database) for more information on how to deploy ZenML.